zanedr/front-end-submissions-public/1610/mod-3/self-directed/dylan-avery/readme.md

 One of the main challenges I ran into was Authentication.
 This lead me to spend a few days on a research spike into OAuth, Auth0.
 Due to a lack of good data inside of the Genius API (No Lyrics!), I had to pivot to using a better API, like the Vimeo API.

 The technologies used in this project are React, React-Router, Redux, VanillaJS, JSX, and CSS.
 I chose to use the `create-react-app` boilerplate to minimize initial setup and invest more time in diving into server-side-rendering, and building a reusable Oauth2 boilerplate for future endeavors with new API calls.
 I enjoy `create-react-app`, if only for its great read-me, and cohesive design, and I plan on continuing to use it in the future.

+For my next self-directed project I've learned that I want to dream up a product first, set my aim high, and then look for the tools to get it done, be that a external API, or a rest API.